rak3rman/passport-uicshib/README.md

 ## Walkthrough

 Watch a detailed [Passport-UICShib Walkthrough](https://youtu.be/8nU7EO5PidQ) on YouTube.
-Covers the entire `README.md`, `/example/server.js` example project, `index.js` package file, as well as a demo of the Vite frontend.
+Covers the entire `README.md`, `/vite-example/server.js` vite-example project, `index.js` package file, as well as a demo of the Vite frontend.

 ## Usage

-There is a fully-working example server script in [/example/server.js](https://github.com/rak3rman/passport-uicshib/blob/master/example/server.js), and an associated [package.json](ttps://github.com/rak3rman/passport-uicshib/blob/master/example/package.json), which you can use to install all the necessary packages to make the example script run (express, express middleware, passport, etc.).
+There is a fully-working vite-example server script in [/vite-example/server.js](https://github.com/rak3rman/passport-uicshib/blob/master/vite-example/server.js), and an associated [package.json](ttps://github.com/rak3rman/passport-uicshib/blob/master/vite-example/package.json), which you can use to install all the necessary packages to make the vite-example script run (express, express middleware, passport, etc.).
-If you are starting a new project and like how the `/example` folder is organized, feel free to copy that directory and plop it into your repository.
+If you are starting a new project and like how the `/vite-example` folder is organized, feel free to copy that directory and plop it into your repository.

 This module provides a Strategy for the [Passport](http://passportjs.org/) framework, which is typically used with [Express](http://expressjs.com/).
 Thus, there are several modules you need to require in your server script in addition to this module.
-All of these recommended modules are included with the example script.
+All of these recommended modules are included with the vite-example script.

 ### Command line

-The example script then gets the server's domain name and application secret from an environment variable.
-This allows you to run the example script without modification.
+The vite-example script then gets the server's domain name and application secret from an environment variable.
+This allows you to run the vite-example script without modification.
 Simply export a value for `DOMAIN` and `SECRET` and run the script.
 You can also override the default SHIBALIKE, HTTP, and HTTPS configurations if you wish by specifying `SHIBALIKE`, `HTTPPORT` and/or `HTTPSPORT` environment variables.

     export DOMAIN=test.uic.edu SECRET=CHANGE_TO_RANDOM_STRING
     node server.js

 ### PM2

-The example script is also ready to go with **pm2**.
-Modify the values defined in `/example/ecosystem.config.js` and pm2 will use them automatically on startup.
+The vite-example script is also ready to go with **pm2**.
+Modify the values defined in `/vite-example/ecosystem.config.js` and pm2 will use them automatically on startup.
 By default, pm2 will watch for file changes and restart the application if needed.

     {
         name: "passport-uicshib",